-French ski resorts have the best après ski spots in Europe.
-Whether you’re looking for nightclubs or the best bars and restaurants, these ski resorts will give you unique nightlife experiences.
+French ski resorts have some of the best nightlife ski resorts in Europe.
+Whether you’re looking for nightclubs or the best bars and restaurants, these ski resorts will give you unique nightlife experiences and great après ski.
 There’s nothing like having the best party after skiing!
 Here are our top 10 best nightlife ski resorts in France.

-In Val d’Isère you are spoilt for restaurants, bars, clubs and pubs.
-The dynamic duo of the Folie Douce and La Fruitiere is a good place to start for your après needs.
+In Val d’Isère you are spoilt for restaurants, bars, clubs and pubs for après ski.
+The dynamic duo of the Folie Douce and La Fruitiere is a good place to start.
 Throughout the day the bars have various DJs and dancers pumping music on the mountain.
 Be prepared to boogie.
 In the village, the Bar of the Ouillette is a great location at the end of the frozen lake of the same name.
 It’s a lovely setting to soak in the sun and admire the beautiful view with a rosé or two.

 If you’re a foodie, you’re in for a treat, the ski resort has over 90 restaurants, ranging from traditional Savoyarde cuisine to the Michelin starred L’atelie d’Edmond.
 The award-winning restaurant, L’atelie d’Edmond, serves a fusion of gourmet international cuisine and local dishes, all curated by top chef Benoit Vidal.
 A restaurant experience like no other!